stephanemartinw/responsible-wordpress-with-tachyons/plugins/wistiti/readme.txt

 == Documentation ==

+Templates

+Templates and their partials can all be overriden in the /plugins/wistiti/ directory of your wistiti child theme to fully support tachyons classes.

+All elements templates can be are organized according 'layout' and 'display' :
+* layout defines the general structure of the element (list, grid....)
+* display defines the element display format (media object, card, ...)

 Shortcodes

 * [wistiti_jumbotron] : displays the jumbotron selected by the id attribute.
 Use jumbotron's slug as id. 'main' is default one.
 Attributes :
 'id' : id of the jumbotron (Use jumbotron's slug as id.)
-'display' : display mode (classic) 'firstheadinghierarchy' : heading hierachy starting level 'background' : relative url of background image
+'display' : display mode (classic) 'firstheadinghierarchy' : heading hierarchy starting level 'background' : relative url of background image

 * [wistiti_card] : displays the card selected by the id attribute.
 Attributes :
 'id' : id of the jumbotron (use card's slug as id.)
-'display' : display mode (classic) 'firstheadinghierarchy' : heading hierachy starting level (1 to 6) 'background' : relative url of background image
+'display' : display mode (classic) 'firstheadinghierarchy' : heading hierarchy starting level (1 to 6) 'background' : relative url of background image

 * [wistiti_services] : displays all the services, ordered by the Order field.
 Attributes :
 'layout' : layout mode (list, grid)
+'col' : grid columns number per row
-'display' : display mode (media, card) 'firstheadinghierarchy' : heading hierachy starting level (1 to 6)
+'display' : display mode (media, card) 'firstheadinghierarchy' : heading hierarchy starting level (1 to 6)

 * [wistiti_team] : displays all the team members, ordered by the Order field.
 Attributes :
 'layout' : 'layout mode (grid),
-'col' : grid columns number
+'col' : grid columns number per row
-'display' : display  mode (card) 'firstheadinghierarchy' => heading hierachy starting level (1 to 6)
+'display' : display  mode (card) 'firstheadinghierarchy' => heading hierarchy starting level (1 to 6)

 * [wistiti_faq] :display all the FAQS, ordered by the Order field.
 Attributes :
 'layout' : layout mode (list)
-'display': display mode (accordion) 'firstheadinghierarchy' : heading hierachy starting level (1 to 6)
+'display': display mode (accordion) 'firstheadinghierarchy' : heading hierarchy starting level (1 to 6)

 * [wistiti_contact_form] : displays a simple contact form.
 Attributes: